tomjoht/learnapidoc/_docs/resources/docapis_more_rest_exercises.md

 path1: /resources.html
 ---

 To get more practice working with various APIs, I provide several examples in this Resources section.
-Working through these exercises will give you more exposure to different REST APIs, how they're organized, the complexities and interdependency of endpoints, and more.
+Working through these activities will give you more exposure to different REST APIs, how they're organized, the complexities and interdependency of endpoints, and more.

 {% if site.format == "web" %}
 * TOC
 {:toc}
 {% endif %}

-## Available exercises
+## Available activities

-There are several examples with different APIs.
-A challenge is listed for each exercise.
+There are several activities with different APIs.
+A challenge is listed for each activities.
 First, try to solve the challenge on your own.
 Then follow along in the sections below to see how I approached it.

 {% include random_ad2.html %}

 In these examples, I usually just print the code to a web page to visualize the response.
-The following exercises are available:
+The following activities are available:

 * [Get event information using the Eventbrite API](docapis_eventbrite_example.html)
 * [Flickr example: Retrieve a Flickr gallery](docapis_flickr_example.html)